-Since the 200 block of Warren Street was honorarily named for the Jake and Barbara Walthour in 2024, there have been a couple more proposals for honorary street naming: a stretch of South Front Street for longtime DPW superintendent Charlie Butterworth, and the 500 block of Warren Street for former mayors Fred Wheeler and Sam Wheeler.
+Since the 200 block of Warren Street was honorarily named for Jake and Barbara Walthour in 2024, there have been a couple more proposals for honorary street naming: a stretch of South Front Street for longtime DPW superintendent Charlie Butterworth, and the 500 block of Warren Street for former father-and-son mayors Fred Wheeler and Sam Wheeler.
 Typically, the Common Council passes the resolutions without objection or much discussion.
 Not so the latest proposal.

 At the informal Council meeting on Monday, a resolution was introduced for the honorary naming of City Hall Place "Lou Brenner Way" for the oldest living retired member of the Hudson Police Department.
 Brenner, who served as a police officer in Hudson from 1952 to 1972, celebrated his 100th birthday on March 21.